fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-RestructuringComponents.md

     listeners: {
         "onCreate.announceSelf": {
             "this": "console",
-            "method": "log",
+            method: "log",
-            "args": ["The helloWorld Component is ready"]
+            args: ["The helloWorld Component is ready"]
         }
     },
     components: {